Judge blocks Arizona laws banning school, city mask mandates

 The court action has far-reaching ramifications for the Legislature, which has long ignored the constitutional requirement that budget bills only deal with spending items.
 Lawmakers have packed with them policy items, and this year majority Republicans were especially aggressive.

-An entire budget measure that served as a catch-all for a wish list of conservative policies was found to be unconstitutional Monday as well other laws unrelated to COVID-19 prevention efforts.
+An entire budget measure that served as a catchall for a wish list of conservative policies was found to be unconstitutional Monday as well other laws unrelated to COVID-19 prevention efforts.
 One prohibits the use of state money for teaching critical race theory, a way of thinking about America’s history that centers on the idea that racism is systemic in the nation’s institutions and they function to maintain the dominance of white people.

 The judge pointed to the single-subject rule to overturn SB1898, the bill filled with GOP policy wishes.
 It included what she called “multiple, unrelated subjects” like dog racing, the governor’s emergency powers, local COVID-19 measures and much more.